 I am a Postdoctoral Researcher in the Department of Religious Studies at the University of California, Santa Barbara.
 I earned a Ph.D. in Religious Studies from UCSB in 2018.

-My research focuses on American religions and secularism, specializing in how minority religions and spiritual movements shape modern American culture.
-I employ humanistic and social scientific methodologies to investigate how religion is constructed through discourse, practices, and institutions.
-I have published articles on the Universal Life Church and contemporary weddings, organic foods in new religious movements, and biodiverity and spiritual wellbeing.
+My research focuses on American religions and secularism, specializing in how new religious movements, Asian American religions, and the religiously unaffiliated shape modern American culture.
+I employ humanistic and social scientific methods to investigate how religion is constructed through discourse, practices, and institutions.
+I have published articles on the Universal Life Church and contemporary weddings, organic foods in new religious movements, and biodiversity and spiritual well-being.

 Previously, I taught as a Visiting Assistant Teaching Professor at the University of Southern Mississippi and as a Lecturer at the University of California, Santa Barbara.